mauricioaniche/codesheriff/README.md

 This class is a JUnit 5 test class.
 Just run it.
 If no rules are broken in your code, then, the test passes.
 If a rule is broken, CodeSheriff will list you all the classes and methods that break a rule.

+## How does it work?

+CodeSheriff builds the AST of your entire source code and collect code metrics.
+This is done by my other library, CK.

+This means that checking the rules may take a while depending on the size of your project.

 ## Available rules